8ctopus/stats-table/README.md

 ### example 2

 Here's another example with a dynamic column which depends on the aggregation result.
+This is useful when your data comes from a database request as it drastically simplifies the complexity of the query.

 ```php
 $data = [